On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

+The reduction is from the \rptSAT.
+Let $\varphi$ be an instance of \rptSAT and let $\operatorname{Var}(\varphi)$ denote the set of variables of $\varphi$ and $\mathcal{C}(\varphi)$ the set of clauses of $\varphi$.
+Recall that each clause consists of at most $3$ literals and each variable occurs exactly three times in $\varphi$ -- twice as positive literal and once as negative literal.
+The reduction consists of two types of gadgets:

-\begin{description} \item[Variable gadget] Given a~variable $x_i$, the variable gadget for $x_i$ is the planar graph depicted in \Cref{fig:variable_gadget}.
-We refer to this gadget as $X_i$.
-The notable vertices of the gadget are $T_i,F_i,t_i,$ and $f_i$.
-The idea is that the vertices $T_i$ and $F_i$ stand for the truth assignment of this particular variable, while the vertices $t_i$ and $f_i$ represent the positive and negative literals, respectively, and serve to connect the variable gadgets with the respective clause gadgets.
-Note that by definition of \rptSAT we have $\deg t_i=4$ and $\deg f_i =2$. \item[Clause gadget] Given a~clause $C_j$, the clause gadget for $C_j$ consists of a single vertex $y_j$ which is connected to the corresponding literal vertices that are contained in the clause $C_j$.
-We refer to this gadget as~$Y_j$. \end{description}
+\begin{description} \item[Variable gadget] Given a~variable~$x\in\operatorname{Var}(\varphi)$, the \emph{variable gadget} for $x$ is the planar graph depicted in \Cref{fig:variable_gadget}.
+We refer to this graph as $\operatorname{VG}(x)$.
+For simplicity of notation we write $V(x)$ instead of $V(\operatorname{VG}(x))$ for the set of vertices of $\operatorname{VG}(x)$.
+The notable vertices of the gadget are $T_x$, $F_x$, $t_x^1$, $t_x^2$, and $f_x$.
+The idea is that the vertices $T_x$ and $F_x$ stand for the truth assignment of variable $x$ while the vertices $t_x^1$, $t_x^2$ and $f_x$ represent the two positive and one negative occurrence of the variable $x$.
+These vertices serve to connect the variable gadget with the respective clause gadgets. \item[Clause gadget] Given a clause $C\in\mathcal{C}(\varphi)$, the clause gadget for $C$ consists of single vertex $w_C$ which is connected to the corresponding literal vertices that are contained in $C$.
+We refer to this gadget as $\operatorname{CG}(C)$. \end{description}